The use of incentive plans and compensation schemes in Portugal

 No financial effort is usually required from beneficiaries to benefit from virtual plans, which means that no cash inflow is produced for the company (as opposed to share options).

-The same as with equity grants and stock option plans, the right to compensation will usually be based on the company’s future positive performance and the individual’s performance, or the ongoing good behavior of the beneficiary is often set as an additional eligibility criterion.
+The same as with equity grants and stock option plans, the right to compensation will usually be based on the company’s future positive performance and the individual’s performance, or often the ongoing good behaviour of the beneficiary is set as an additional eligibility criterion.

 Ad hoc remuneration plans

-The same as with phantom shares above, this scheme also consists of a type of variable cash-based remuneration.
-However, it is one calculated on the basis of objective growth indicators of the company, such as the earnings before interest, taxes, depreciation and amortisation (EBITDA), turnover, sales volume, a third-party firm offer to purchase shares in the company[22] or other accounting figure linked to the company’s performance.
+The same as with phantom shares described above, this scheme is also a type of variable cash-based remuneration.
+However, it is one that is calculated on the basis of objective growth indicators on the company, such as the earnings before interest, taxes, depreciation and amortisation (EBITDA), turnover, sales volume, a third-party firm offer to purchase shares in the company or other accounting figure linked to the company’s performance.
 Hence, this is not necessarily an equity-linked form of compensation.

 The same as virtual stock, this type of incentive is more commonly adopted by closely held firms (although it is also used by listed companies combined with other instruments in more complex packages).

-Ad hoc remuneration plans may, in turn, entail certain drawbacks, such as: the potential for less commitment by beneficiaries in relation to the company’s growth due to not being a shareholder with participation rights; the need to make a provision for the potential costs of the plan, which may negatively impact the company’s results; and its taxation as employment income when given to employees.[23]
+Ad hoc remuneration plans may, in turn, entail certain drawbacks, such as: (1) the potential for less commitment by beneficiaries in relation to the company’s growth, due to them not being a shareholder with participation rights; and (2) the need to make a provision for the potential costs of the plan, which may negatively impact the company’s results.

 The implementation of financial benefits schemes (such as phantom or virtual stock schemes) has been gaining traction in recent years, being favoured over conventional kinds of stock options, especially because they allow for a simpler structure.
 The fact that there is no granting of shares and, hence, no control granted to beneficiaries nor any intervention in the decision-making process of the companies, enables the implementation of simplified granting mechanisms.
 Since so many firms are keen on keeping their staff away from the company’s corporate affairs, non-voting-type structures tend to be welcomed.

-Below we explore some of the key differences between the incentive schemes analysed so far in terms of engagement by beneficiaries and governance/agency issues, the flexibility of such plans and company evaluation methods.
-We will see that some of the solutions may look similar in terms of their structure, mechanics and outcome; however, some are legally construed in a different manner, with slightly different consequences.
+Below some of the key differences between the incentive schemes analysed so far are explored in terms of engagement by beneficiaries and governance/agency issues, the flexibility of such plans and the applicable company evaluation methods.
+It will become clear that some of the solutions may look similar in terms of their structure, mechanics and outcome; however, some of them are legally construed in a different manner, with slightly different consequences.

 Engagement by beneficiaries and governance/agency issues: